Dexalot/dexalot-docs/docs/contracts/Errors.md

 T-OAEX-01: order is already executed and cannot be canceled

-T-OOCA-01: only msg.sender or permissioned contracts can add orders
+T-OOCA-01: only msg.sender can add orders

 T-OOCC-01: only owner of the order can cancel